meeshkan/hmt/README.md

 ### Publishing Meeshkan as a PyPi package

-To publish Meeshkan as a PyPi package, please do the following steps:
+To publish Meeshkan as a PyPi package, complete the following steps:

 1. Bump the version in [setup.py](https://github.com/Meeshkan/meeshkan/tree/master/setup.py) if the version is the same as in the published [package](https://pypi.org/project/meeshkan/).
 Commit and push.
-1. Run `python setup.py test`, `python setup.py typecheck` and `python setup.py dist` to check everything works
+1. Run `python setup.py test` to check that everything works
 1. To build and upload the package, run `python setup.py upload`.
 Insert PyPI credentials to upload the package to `PyPI`.
 The command will also run `git tag` to tag the commit as a release and push the tags to remote.

-To see what the different commands do, see `Command` classes in [setup.py](https://github.com/Meeshkan/meeshkan/tree/master/setup.py).
+> To see what the different commands do, see `Command` classes in [setup.py](https://github.com/Meeshkan/meeshkan/tree/master/setup.py).

 ## Contributing